Sylvexia/personal_research/9-23 Personal Research.md

 		- Currently:
 			- Float type, `libm`
 				- Hopefully I can lower it such that make it executable.
+		- Note:
+			- This means there would not be posit model here.
+We only convert float one by one.
 # Posit Converter

 ## Value Conversion